 - Find new customers who may have more disposable income

-- Get essentially free marketing by ranking high in Bing Places local search results
+- Get free marketing by ranking high in local search results

-Even if you don’t advertise on Bing, you’ll show up in organic search results, so you’re visible to an audience that may not use Google.
+Plus, you can combine the use of Bing Places to rank in local searches with Bing Ads to increase exposure for your brand even more.
+But even if you don’t advertise on Bing, you’ll appear in organic search results, making you visible to an audience that may not use Google.
 It’s an easy, free way to potentially gain more customers.

 Frequently Asked Questions (FAQs)